learn-co-students/nyc-dumbo-web-111819/13-sinatra-crud/README_2.md

   - Search form!

 ### REST & CRUD
-- [ ] Create
+- [x] Create
-  - [ ] GET '/movies/new' -> Show the user a form to create a new movie
+  - [x] GET '/universes/new' -> Show the user a form to create a new universe
-  - [ ] POST '/movies' -> Create a new movie in our database
+  - [x] POST '/universes' -> Create a new universe in our database
-- [ ] Read
+- [x] Read
-  - [ ] GET '/movies' -> Show all movies
+  - [x] GET '/universes' -> Show all universes
-  - [ ] GET '/movies/:id' -> Show one movie
+  - [x] GET '/universes/:id' -> Show one universe
 - [ ] Update
-  - [ ] GET '/movies/:id/edit' -> Show the user a form to edit an existing movie movie
+  - [ ] GET '/universes/:id/edit' -> Show the user a form to edit an existing universe universe
-  - [] PUT '/movies/:id' -> Update the movie in our database
+  - [ ] PUT '/universes/:id' -> Update the universe in our database
 - [ ] Delete
-  - [ ] DELETE '/movies/:id' -> Delete the movie from our database
+  - [ ] DELETE '/universes/:id' -> Delete the universe from our database

 ### HTML Forms and HTTP verbs